SystemFw/blog/content/staging/programs-as-values-draft.md

-# Programs as Values, Part 0: Intro & Compositionality
+# Programs as Values, Part I: Intro & Compositionality

 This is the first post in a series about a programming paradigm I like to call __programs as values__.